pcarioufr/datadog-flask-redis-sandbox/README.md

 2. Install [Ollama](https://ollama.ai/download), and download at least one model of your choice (suggested: [`mistral`](https://ollama.com/library/mistral)).

-    - Make sure the model you want to use is running (run `ollama ps` to see which models are running).
+    - Make sure the models you want to use are running (run `ollama ps` to see which models are running) on your Ollama instance.
-    - The application will dynamically detect all available models from your Ollama instance, and you can select your preferred model from the UI at any time.
-    - The `OLLAMA_MODEL` environment variable sets the **default model** used if a user has not selected a model yet.
-    - You may use default values for the inference parameters, and/or update later.
+    - You may use default values for the inference parameters [`.env/ollama.env`](.env/ollama.env), and update later if needed.

 3. Create a [Datadog Org](https://app.datadoghq.com/signup), and update the [`.env/datadog.env`](.env/datadog.env) file: